zhangsinuo/zhangsinuo.github.io/_posts/2024-05-07-dictionary-llm.md

 1. Objective: To demonstrate GPT-3's in-context learning ability by using it for real-time translation between English and Spanish.

 2. In-Context Learning Process:
-\item Input: Provide GPT-3 with a set of example translations between English and Spanish within the prompt.
+   - Input: Provide GPT-3 with a set of example translations between English and Spanish within the prompt.
-\item Task Demonstration: Include a few examples of sentences in English followed by their Spanish translations.
-In-Context Learning: GPT-3 uses these examples to understand the task-translating English text into Spanish.
+   - Task Demonstration: Include a few examples of sentences in English followed by their Spanish translations.In-Context Learning: GPT-3 uses these examples to understand the task-translating English text into Spanish.

 3. Application: Implement GPT-3 in a translation tool where users input English sentences, and the model provides real-time Spanish translations.